avi202020/microservices-demo/README.md

 15. Exfiltration: Interpreted procs outbound network activity -- in the nmap container run `cp /app/key/throwAway.pem my_file.txt && python /app/connect.py` this will trigger the policy
 16. Defense Evasion: Delete Bash History -- first create the file because it's not there sometimes `touch ~/.bash_history` then delete it `shred -f ~/.bash_history`
 17. Check the capture file generated based on the Exfiltration event.
 (Sysdig Inspect Sometimes it shows that `Unable to load data` that's okay you can still follow the below instructions)
    a.
 Click Spy Users
    b.
 Filter on `container.image contains networktools`
    c.
 Drill into the command `cp /app/key/throwAway.pem my_file.txt`
    d.
 Go to files and I/O stream `/app/key/throwAway.pem`
    e.
 Show how that file contains a private key
    f.
 Go back to spy users and leave the `container.image contains networktools` filter
    g.
 Drill into `python /app/connect.py`
    h.
 Go to files and I/O stream `python /app/connect.py`
    i.
 Talk about the scp operation that exfiltrated the private key to a hacker's machine
+18. Talk about how we could have looked for private key files during the scanning process.

 Destroy the cluster using the `destroy-cluster.sh` script